SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 > 5.b.1 Proportion of individuals who own a mobile telephone, by sex

-This target is interpreted to cover research about enhancing the use of enabling tecnology for empowerment, either of women or empowerment in a gender perspective.
+This target is interpreted to cover research about enhancing the use of enabling technology for empowerment, either of women or empowerment in a gender perspective.

 As both the target and the indicator emphasize ICT, we have an extra focus on ICT.
 However, all forms of enabling technologies may be included as relevant as long as they promote the empowerment of women.